-This document will be reviewed at least annually.
+This document will be reviewed at least annually by the Board of Administration of the San Jose Federated City Employees' Retirement System ("Board").
 Any revisions to this document may be made only with the approval of the Board.

 The Board of Administration recognizes that a stable, well-articulated investment policy is crucial to the long-term success of the System.
 As such, the Board members have developed this Investment Policy Statement with the following goals in mind: